-In normal operation the actual values (large numbers) and set values (small numbers) for voltage, current, power and resistance on the DC input are displayed.
-The actual and set of resistance are only displayed while resistance mode is active.
+In normal operation the actual values (large numbers) and set values (small numbers) for voltage, current, power and resistance on the DC terminal are displayed.
+For the two operation modes, sink (displayed as EL) and source (displayed as PS), there are two separate set values each for current, power and resistance.
+The two resistance set values are only displayed while resistance mode is active.